mrets/Help/hourly_data_make_an_hourly_claim.md

 <br>
 </br>

-### 11. Once you have selected the relevant time zone, click the downward arrow icon to download a .CSV copy of your data.
+### 11. Once you have selected the relevant time zone, click the downward arrow icon to download a .CSV copyof your data.
 Your downloaded data will match the previously selected time zone.
-Based on the location of the Generator, you may see data outside of your selected vintage.
+Based on the location of the Generator, you may see data outside of your selected vintage which will appear as a dash ( - ).
+Timesthat fall within the time zone of the generator but where there is no generation will be shown with a zero (0).

 <p align="center">
   <img width="102" height="102" img src="https://github.com/mrets/photos/blob/master/Hourly_Claim_10.png?raw=true">